-Your analytics dashboard will show slightly different stats than when you export your Department/Call Queue stats.
+Your analytics dashboard will show slightly different stats than when you export your Department/Call Center stats.

-That's because the dashboard is only displaying the missed calls at the Department/Call Queue level while the exported list will show the number of missed calls at the Operator/Agent level.
+That's because the dashboard is only displaying the missed calls at the Department/Call Center level while the exported list will show the number of missed calls at the Operator/Agent level.

-Think of it like this: A call that comes into a Department/Call Queue may be missed by one Operator/Agent but picked up by another, thus why an Operator/Agent can show a higher number of missed calls than what's being reported on the Department/Call Queue level.
+Think of it like this: A call that comes into a Department/Call Center may be missed by one Operator/Agent but picked up by another, thus why an Operator/Agent can show a higher number of missed calls than what's being reported on the Department/Call Center level.

-What's the difference between missed call stats for Departments vs Call Queues?
+What's the difference between missed call stats for Departments vs Call Centers?

 Inbound call where we rang out to your available Agents but they didn't accept the call.
 The difference between a missed call and an abandoned call is that with a missed call, there are available Agents who have been rung out to (and they simply missed the call).